 This story was published on 10 August 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 On the 12 August, International Youth Day will be celebrated across the world to promote discussions important to young people and to recognise their achievements.

 There are many young Australians who have inspired our nation, such as Jessica Watson, who sailed around the world solo at 16 years of age, and Marita Cheng, who founded Robogals in her early 20s as a way to encourage young women into engineering.